Where is Santa right now? Use the NORAD live tracker to map his 2023 Christmas flight

 Where is Santa right now?

+As of 10:45 a.m.
+ET, NORAD says Santa has made his way from China to Singapore and is headed to Indonesia next.

-The Santa tracker is currently live on NORAD's website, and you can monitor Santa's progress in the map below.
+NORAD's Santa tracker is currently live, and you can monitor Santa's progress in the map below.
+[Note: Map works better on mobile devices; if you don't see it below you can click here to view it on NORAD's website.]

 You can also follow updates on NORAD's Facebook, X, Instagram, and YouTube pages.